jetbrains-academy/javascript-course/Classes/static_properties_methods/task.md

-Not always attributes or methods are bound to specific objects.
+Attributes or methods are not always tied to specific objects.
-Sometimes this piece of functionality belongs to the class as a whole, in which case we can declare it using the `static` keyword.
+Sometimes, a piece of functionality belongs to the class as a whole, in which case it can be declared using the `static` keyword.

-The main differences are that to refer to these methods and attributes, we use the class name rather than the object name.
+The key difference is that static methods and attributes are accessed using the class name rather than the object name.
-For example, we may want to add to our `Vehicle` class information about what units of measurement we will use in our program when dealing with vehicles.
+For example, in our `Vehicle` class, we might want to include information about the units of measurement used in our program when dealing with vehicles.
-We may also want a method that returns an array of basic vehicle types.
+Additionally, we might want to add a method that returns an array of basic vehicle types.
-Both of these are not specific to a particular vehicle but are common to all objects of this class.
+These attributes and methods are not specific to any particular vehicle but are shared across all objects of the class.

-Note that static attributes are **not** accessible from instance objects because they are not object's attributes.
+Note that static attributes are **not** accessible from instance objects, as they are not attributes of individual objects.

 ```javascript
 class Vehicle {